lf-lang/rfcs/text/0002-rfc-process.md

 # Abstract
 [abstract]: #abstract

-One paragraph explanation of the feature.
+A one paragraph explanation of the feature.
+This may even be a single sentence.

 # Motivation
 [motivation]: #motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+Describe why your proposal is relevant, which use cases it supports, and what we expect the outcome to be.

-# Guide-level explanation
+# Proposed Implementation
-[guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another Lingua Franca programmer.
-Ideally, this takes the form of documentation that we can copy to the handbook once the feature is implemented.

-This generally includes:
+[proposed-implementation]: #proposed-implementation

+This is the core of your proposal, and its purpose is to help you think through the problem because writing is thinking.

-- Introduction of new named concepts
+- Clearly name and introduction new concepts.
-- Explanation in terms of examples
-- Explanation of the impact on the way programmers/engineers use Lingua Franca
-- Sample error messages, deprecation warnings, or migration guidance (if applicable)
-- Describe the differences between teaching this to existing programmers/engineers and new programmers/engineers (if applicable)

-For implementation-oriented RFCs (e.g. for compiler or runtime internals), this section should focus on how compiler or runtime contributors should think about the change, and give examples of its concrete impact.

-# Reference-level explanation
-[reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:
+- Use diagrams to help illustrate your ideas where applicable.
+- Include LF code examples and use-cases if you propose changes to the language.
+- Also consider to use code snippets and examples if you are proposing an interface or system contract.

-- Its interaction with other features is clear.
+- Describe the interaction with other components and features.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.
-(Expand on the examples used in the Guide-level explanation.)
+- Consider to include a guide-level explanation that outlines how you would explain this feature to a user (in case of user-facing changes), or to another contributor in case of internal changes.
+Ideally, this serves as a draft for later documentation of the feature.

 # Drawbacks
 [drawbacks]: #drawbacks

-Why should we *not* do this?
-What are the costs of the proposed change?
+Describe possible reasons for not following up with your proposal and identity the associated costs.
 This section will likely get expanded on during the review process.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives